-Firstly, organizations must find answers to key questions, such as with whom to partner in the value chain, and why and how to collaborate with clients, peers, and other players to generate scale benefits, manage conversion, enhance the storage and distribution of hydrogen, build/repurpose existing infrastructure, and aggregate demand.
+Firstly, organizations must find answers to key questions, such as with whom to partner in the value chain, and why and how to collaborate with clients, peers, and other players to generate scale benefits, manage conversion, enhance the storage and distribution of hydrogen, build/repurpose existing infrastructure. and aggregate demand.
 These could be joined by technology providers, offering the required niche engineering, technical, and digital expertise.
 We found that 44 percent of the E&U organizations we surveyed highlighted integrated supply structure and 45 percent highlighted establishing collaboration across the value chain as key success factors for large-scale hydrogen projects.
 Organizations must clearly identify the "white spaces" in their low-carbon-hydrogen strategies (see Figure 20).

-The right partner ecosystem could help E&U organizations scale low-carbon hydrogen technology
+The right partner ecosystem could help E&U organizations scale low-carbon hydrogen technology efficient storage and long-distance transport

-Partnering with primary energy producers/players

-Secure affordable renewable/nuclear energy at scale

-Partnering with equipment (electrolyzer) suppliers

-Lower production costs through scaling
+Partnering with primary energy Partnering with hydrogen infrastructure producers/players providers Secure affordable renewable/nuclear energy Repurpose existing infrastructure or build a at scale new one at lower cost Partnering with end users Partnering with equipment (electrolyzer) suppliers Lower production costs through scaling demand developers

-Partnering with hydrogen-storage-system developers
+Partnering with hydrogen-storage-system

-Convert hydrogen to various derivates for efficient storage and long-distance transport
+Convert hydrogen to various derivates for